Optimal $k$-Secretary with Logarithmic Memory: Proof Overview

 \paragraph{A na\"ive reduction.} How should we solve quantile estimation for a specific value of $k$, if we already have an algorithm (denoted by $\A_{k/2}$) that solves the $k' = k/2$ case with an $O(\sqrt{k'}) = O(\sqrt{k})$ error?
 The answer is simple: we run $\A_{k/2}$ on the first $n/2$ elements of the sequence and return its answer.
 Assuming that the output of $\A_{k/2}$, denoted by $x^*$, is exactly the $(k/2)$-th largest element among $s_{1:(n/2)}$, a simple concentration argument would show that the rank of $x^*$ among $s_{1:n}$ is roughly $k \pm O(\sqrt{k})$.
 Now, let $l \coloneqq \rank_{1:(n/2)}(x^*)$ denote the actual rank of $x^*$ among the first half of the sequence.
 Our assumption on $\A_{k/2}$ implies that $l \approx k/2 \pm O(\sqrt{k})$, which further gives

-At first glance, the above seems to suggest an extremely simple solution to quantile estimation: we repeated apply the reduction above, and reduce the value of ``$k$'' to $k/2, k/4, \ldots, 1$.
-When $k = 1$, we can find the largest element exactly using $O(1)$ memory.
-The argument above would then imply that we incur an error of $O(\sqrt{k})$ in expectation.

-However, the resulting algorithm would be essentially the same as the one in \Cref{sec:overview-warmup} for $m = 1$, since it simply finds the largest one among the first $\approx n/k$ elements.
-The resulting error is then shown to be $\Omega(k)$.
+At first glance, the above seems to suggest an extremely simple solution to quantile estimation: we repeatedly apply the reduction above, and reduce the value of ``$k$'' to $k/2, k/4, \ldots, 1$.
+For the base case that ``$k$'' equals $1$, we can find the largest element exactly using $O(1)$ memory.
+However, this approach is equivalent to outputting the largest one among the first $\approx n/k$ elements, and its error can be easily shown to be $\Omega(k)$.
 What goes wrong here?
 The issue is that we ignored the blow-up in the error during the reduction.
 Define random variables $X_1, X_2, X_4, \ldots, X_{k/2}, X_k$ such that $X_{k'}$ denotes the error in the rank when we solve the instance with $k = k'$.
 Our discussion from the last paragraph shows that, for some universal constant $C > 0$, $(X_k)$ satisfies the dynamics

 Expanding the above gives

 since the error incurred at $k' = O(1)$ would be doubled roughly $\log_2 k$ times through the iteration $X_k \approx 2X_{k/2} \pm C\sqrt{k}$, resulting in the dominant term of $\Omega(k)$ in the error.